 You can see how these charges mount up and compare them to other bank accounts here in our Comparison of Bank Charges

-The options for money back on your spending with this An Post account are fairly limited – with only a few selected retailers involved.
+The options for money back on your spending with this An Post account were fairly limited – with only a few selected retailers involved.

-There are also moneyback offers with Elverys (8%) , Kennys Books (5%) , OutdoorLiving (5%) , Sunway (5%) – none of which will be regular shopping places for most people.
+There were some short-lived moneyback offers with Elverys (8%) , Kennys Books (5%) , OutdoorLiving (5%) , Sunway (5%) – none of which will be regular shopping places for most people.

 Overall – this An Post account seems to be a potentially expensive option.
 People on low incomes would be better off using the EBS current account combined with an account with N26 .
 (See Comparison)